alpenzoo/npFileName/README.md

 ## Example use

-Is pretty simple to use, check sample file
+Is pretty simple to use, check sample file or try: https://alpenzoo.github.io/npFileName/